lyteword/chspurgeon-tod/volume-7/psalm-138.md

 **Verse 8.**

-1\.Faith's full assurance: "The Lord will perfect that which concerneth me."
+1\.
+Faith's full assurance: "The Lord will perfect that which concerneth me."

-2\.Faith's firm foundation: "Thy mercy, O Lord, endureth for ever."
+2\.
+Faith's firm foundation: "Thy mercy, O Lord, endureth for ever."

-3\.Faith's fervent prayer: "Forsake not the works of thine own hands."
+3\.
+Faith's fervent prayer: "Forsake not the works of thine own hands."